Confidentiality & Data Protection

 The Data Protection Act

 The Data protection Act 1998 makes sure that we look after the information we hold about you.
 We take this very seriously and we want to explain how we handle you information and the rights you have in relation to that data.
-You can find out further information in our Data Protection & Access to Personal Information Policy.
+You can find out further information in our

 Sometimes we need to share information with other organisations for practical reasons, for example to give you support or help, or because we are dealing with antisocial behaviour that you are causing.

 We also regularly share information with the Police where there are allegations of anti-social or criminal behaviour.
 We may also share information with debt collection agencies if you move leaving a debt or if you do not pay a repair recharge.
+If you would like more info on how we use your personal information please read our leaflet on GDPR how we use your personal information

 Who can see my information?